Justin O'Dell

+He was appointed principal clarinetist of the Acadiana Symphony Orchestra in Lafayette, Louisiana in 2007.

-He assumed a position at Michigan State University's College of Music in the autumn of 2008, succeeding the retiring Elsa Ludewig-Verdehr, long serving professor of clarinet.
+He then assumed a position at Michigan State University's College of Music in the autumn of 2008, succeeding the retiring Elsa Ludewig-Verdehr, long serving professor of clarinet.

-O'Dell was appointed by the Louisiana State University School of Music in 2005.
-His professional activities include concert appearances in North America, Europe, and South America, university guest lectures, and international music festivals.
-He performs with the Pelican Chamber Music Series and the Timm Quintet.
+O’Dell is no longer on the faculty and no longer teaches at Michigan State University’s College of Music.

 He won the gold medal and first prize at the 2007 Mercadante International Clarinet Competition with his Trio Sofia (together with Borislava Iltcheva (violin) and Akiko Konishi (piano), the first time the top prize was awarded in the competition's history.
-He was appointed principal clarinetist of the Acadiana Symphony Orchestra in Lafayette, Louisiana in 2007.